“What!” Ify exclaimed in shock.

 “Take your scaly fingers off my daughter!”
 Agnes shouted.

 The queen kept screaming as they assaulted her with more water.
-She gradually began to float in the air and shrink slowly into a small ball of green light.
-Then she shot rapidly in the air and plopped back into the sea at the beach.
+She gradually floated in the air and shrank into a ball of green light which flew off and plopped back into the sea at the beach.
 Thunder struck.
 Lightening flashed.
 And another heavy downpour began.

 Tony ran to Ify and lifted her up.
 He called her but she didn’t open her eyes.
 She lay limply in his arms, surrounded by family and friends.